Kishore Mahbubani

 2022 Nobel Laureate in Physics | First Experimental Proof of Quantum Entanglement | Co-Creator of the CHSH Inequality | Inventor & Patentee, Quantum Sensing

-The physicist who first proved quantum entanglement is real, John F. Clauser pursued a career-defining experiment that Feynman dismissed and the field ignored — and won the Nobel Prize fifty years later.
-Co-creator of the CHSH inequality and inventor of patented quantum sensing technologies, he offers audiences a first-person account of the discovery that launched the quantum information revolution.
+The physicist who first proved quantum entanglement is real, John F. Clauser pursued a career-defining experiment that Feynman dismissed and the field ignored, then won the Nobel Prize fifty years later.
+Co-creator of the CHSH inequality and inventor of patented quantum sensing technologies, he gives audiences a first-person account of the discovery that launched the quantum information revolution, and a rare view of what comes next.

 Want to book John Clauser as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-John F. Clauser is the 2022 Nobel Laureate in Physics whose willingness to pursue an idea that nearly every senior physicist dismissed as a career-ending waste of time produced the first experimental proof that quantum entanglement is real.
-A graduate of Caltech (B.S., 1964) and Columbia University (Ph.D., 1969), Clauser spent the bulk of his career as an independent research physicist at Lawrence Berkeley National Laboratory, Lawrence Livermore National Laboratory, and UC Berkeley — never holding a tenured professorship, yet reshaping the foundations of modern physics from a sub-basement laboratory with almost no budget.
+Quantum physics speaker John F. Clauser is the 2022 Nobel Laureate in Physics who pursued an idea that nearly every senior physicist dismissed as a career-ending distraction, and in doing so produced the first experimental proof that quantum entanglement is real.
+A graduate of Caltech (B.S., 1964) and Columbia University (Ph.D., 1969), Clauser spent most of his career as an independent research physicist at Lawrence Berkeley National Laboratory, Lawrence Livermore National Laboratory, and UC Berkeley.
+He never held a tenured professorship, yet he reshaped the foundations of modern physics from a sub-basement laboratory with almost no budget.

 Nobel physicist speaker John F. Clauser is best known for three interlocking contributions that together triggered the quantum information revolution.
-First, in 1969, he co-developed the Clauser-Horne-Shimony-Holt (CHSH) inequality — a mathematically rigorous, experimentally testable version of Bell’s theorem that finally gave physicists a practical tool for distinguishing quantum mechanics from classical local hidden-variable theories.
-Second, in 1972, working with graduate student Stuart Freedman, he performed the world’s first experimental violation of a Bell inequality, using entangled photon pairs produced by calcium atom decay.
-Their result, published in Physical Review Letters, was the first direct demonstration that non-local quantum entanglement is a physical reality — not a philosophical abstraction.
-Third, in 1974, he and Michael Horne formulated the broader theory of Local Realism, establishing constraints that all classical theories of nature must satisfy.
+In 1969, he co-developed the Clauser-Horne-Shimony-Holt (CHSH) inequality, a rigorous and experimentally testable version of Bell’s theorem that finally gave physicists a practical tool for distinguishing quantum mechanics from classical local hidden-variable theories.
+In 1972, working with graduate student Stuart Freedman, he carried out the world’s first experimental violation of a Bell inequality, using entangled photon pairs produced by calcium atom decay.
+Their result, published in Physical Review Letters, was the first direct demonstration that non-local quantum entanglement is a physical reality rather than a philosophical abstraction.
+In 1974, he and Michael Horne formulated the broader theory of Local Realism.

-As a speaker, John F. Clauser offers something genuinely rare: a first-person account of making a discovery that changed the course of science, told with the candor of a physicist who pursued the truth when no one else would.
+As a speaker, John F. Clauser offers something rare: a first-person account of a discovery that changed the course of science, told with the candor of a physicist who chased the truth when no one else would.
 His talks illuminate the nature of scientific courage, the counterintuitive foundations of quantum mechanics, and what the entanglement revolution means for computing, cryptography, and sensing.
-For senior audiences navigating the quantum technology landscape, Clauser provides both the foundational context and a perspective on where the real breakthroughs still lie.
+For senior audiences weighing the promise and the hype of quantum technology, Clauser supplies both the foundational context and a clear-eyed view of where the real breakthroughs still lie.

-Clauser recounts in first person the decades-long journey from a graduate student's library discovery to a basement experiment that the physics establishment largely dismissed — and that the Nobel Committee ultimately recognized as the founding moment of quantum information science.
-This talk blends scientific explanation with a deeply human story of intellectual conviction, offering audiences both a clear understanding of quantum entanglement and a powerful lesson in the nature of scientific courage and long-horizon thinking.
+Clauser recounts in the first person the long journey from a graduate student's library discovery to a basement experiment that the physics establishment largely dismissed, and that the Nobel Committee ultimately recognized as a founding moment of quantum information science.
+The talk blends clear scientific explanation with a deeply human story of intellectual conviction, giving audiences both a working understanding of quantum entanglement and a lesson in scientific courage and long-horizon thinking.

 Building on his foundational role in establishing entanglement as physical fact, Clauser examines what the quantum revolution means in practice: quantum-secured communications, quantum computing, and ultra-sensitive quantum sensors.
-He offers a candid, expert assessment of which quantum technologies are genuinely transformative, which are overhyped, and what the realistic timeline to practical deployment looks like — invaluable perspective for leaders making technology investment and strategy decisions.
+He offers a candid, expert assessment of which quantum technologies are genuinely transformative, which are overhyped, and what a realistic path to deployment looks like, invaluable perspective for leaders making technology and investment decisions.

-A deep and accessible exploration of the philosophical and scientific questions at the heart of quantum mechanics.
-Clauser traces the arc from Einstein's insistence on a deterministic universe to Bell's mathematical challenge to Clauser's own experiments — showing how physics settled a century-old debate about the nature of reality and what that resolution implies for our understanding of causality, consciousness, and the limits of classical thinking.
+An accessible exploration of the questions at the heart of quantum mechanics.
+Clauser traces the arc from Einstein's insistence on a deterministic universe, to Bell's mathematical challenge, to his own experiments, showing how physics settled a century-old debate about the nature of reality and what that resolution implies for causality and the limits of classical thinking.

 | Basic Data Protection Information | |